-This meeting was adjourned at 10:35 p.m.

-Minutes of the Committee of the Whole Meeting of the Niagara Catholic District School Board held on February 9, 2016.
+Niagara Catholic District School Board Minutes of the Committee of the Whole Meeting February 9, 2016 Page 7 of 7 This meeting was adjourned at 10:35 p.m.
+Minutes of the Committee of the Whole Meeting of the Niagara Catholic District School Board held of February 9, 2016.